-With Earth Day on everyone’s mind we’ve been thinking about how sustainability and ethical fashion have transformed from industry buzzwords to true lifestyle changes in recent years.
-And for good reason—it’s no surprise that updating wasteful habits to ones that are more gentle on the planet, it’s people and animals is picking up momentum—especially in fashion.
+Sustainable and ethical fashion has transformed from industry buzzwords to true lifestyle changes in recent years.
+And for good reason—it’s no surprise that updating wasteful habits to ones that are more gentle on the planet, its people and animals are picking up momentum—especially in fashion.
 In 2019 Business Insider reported that 10% of the world’s carbon emissions came from the fashion industry.
-But new brands are emerging everyday with a goal of rewriting the script of fashion’s negative influences on the planet.
-But, for shoppers who want to build a more sustainable and ethically sourced plus-size wardrobe, you might find yourself at a loss for where to start—we get it, it can be overwhelming.
+But new eco-friendly brands are emerging every day with the goal of rewriting the script of fashion’s negative influences on the planet.
+But, for shoppers who want to build a more sustainable and ethically sourced plus-size wardrobe, you might find yourself at a loss for where to start.
+We get it—it can be overwhelming.

 As society is growing to accept (eh, kinda, but we’re getting there) the fact that the average U.S. woman is a size 16/18 more extended sizing and plus-size retailers are giving customers the kind of fashion options that reflect this sustainable lifestyle.
 But there is still room for improvement and more diversity in sustainable fashion brands that cater to curvy bodies.
-The great thing about building a sustainable wardrobe, is that there is more than one way to do it.
+The great thing about building a sustainable wardrobe is that there is more than one way to do it.
 Sometimes the technique is more important than the tools—what you buy is as important as how you use it.
-So while the fashion industry gets it’s stuff together, we are sharing our top tips on building a sustainable wardrobe even if all of your pieces aren’t made from recycled plastic or by a sustainable brand.
+So in honor of Earth Day 2022, we are sharing our top tips on building a sustainable wardrobe, even if all of your pieces aren’t made from recycled plastic or by a sustainable clothing brand.

 One way to build a more sustainable wardrobe even if all your pieces aren’t made from recycled fabric is to spend more on quality pieces.
 Everyone loves a sale (your girl included!), but sometimes paying for a quality piece whether it is on sale or not is the best way to go especially if you want to be more sustainable.
 It means that you will buy 3 pairs of jeans for the season instead of 10.
 I know what you are thinking, “my thighs rub and jeans don’t stand a chance—that’s why quality material is important!”
 And paying for it up front is worth it.
 So, think “capsule wardrobe.”

 Because when you really break it down to cost per wear, it’s actually less expensive.
-Pieces from sustainable brands like See Rose Go (also on the Dia & Co Shop) offer superior quality to offset the more expensive costs with features like cooling technology, 4-way stretch and premium fabric like in their plus-size shirt dress that can be worn season after season.
+Pieces from sustainable brands like See Rose Go offer superior quality to offset the more expensive costs with features like cooling technology, 4-way stretch and premium fabric like in their plus-size shirt dress that can be worn season after season.
 Yes, spending more money on your pieces will mean that you shop less and are more intentional about what you purchase.
 The upside is every purchase will feel more like a special treat and you will be doing your part to reduce fashion waste.

 Rinse, Reuse, Recycle